wshepworth/trackity/src/site/index.md

 ---
 title: Track insights
 subtitle: Documentation doesn't have to be difficult.
-Track insights and have them displayed, all from a Google Sheet
+Track insights and have them displayed, all from a Google Sheet.
 layout: home
 page_id: home
 about_header: Tracking insights can be hard.<br><br>